Fantasy Football Week 13 Rankings: Examining Lineup Options After Injury Reports

 Fantasy Football Week 13 Rankings: Examining Lineup Options After Injury ReportsDecember 2, 2017

-The 2017 fantasy football season is nearing its close, with many leagues wrapping up their regular seasons this week.
+The 2017 NFL fantasy football season is nearing its close, with many leagues wrapping up their regular seasons this week.

-Perhaps you have had an unbelievable season in season long or daily fantasy, like this player who built a team that scored over 300 points in one day.
+Perhaps you have had an unbelievable season in season long or daily fantasy, like this player, who built a team that scored over 300 points in one day.

 Or perhaps you're like the sad New York Giants fan slowly sliding off the treadmill in the infamous "Had a Bad Day" fantasy football commercial.